-As a Sport and Exercise Science student, you’ll also get to grips with latest technology to test and measure the parameters of health and fitness in our physiology laboratory and biomechanics laboratory, harnessing a full range of computer software packages for statistical and movement analysis.
+As a Sport and Exercise Science student, you’ll also get to grips with the latest technology to test and measure the parameters of health and fitness in our biomechanics laboratory, harnessing a full range of computer software packages for statistical and movement analysis.
 In addition, we have a specialist suite for those following the strength and conditioning pathway, where you’ll discover some of the best lifting equipment available.

 Conduct your own research

 One of the most important aspects of this course is the chance to undertake your own research into a sporting theme of your choice.
 Your independent study will take up a significant proportion of your final year and culminates in a one-day conference where you and your fellow students will present your findings.

 Some of our students have even had the privilege to showcase their research work nationally at the annual BASES Student Conference.
 They have also secured coveted places on the University’s Undergraduate Research Scholarship Scheme (URSS) to carry out supervised research over the summer break.
 Such experiences will broaden your skillset and give you an insight not only into the value of sport research but also the career pathways it can open up.
 Nichola Davies, BSc (Hons) Sport and Exercise Science with Foundation Year student, became interested in research after volunteering to be a participant in various research trials, this encouraged her to apply for research internships at the University.